 One of the top things you can do to create a balance between school and fun is to set boundaries.
 Although it may seem antithetical, setting boundaries will help your child focus better during school and more thoroughly enjoy their playtime.
 If you have free time or a fun activity planned, you can simply tell them to finish their assignments, and then they can have some playtime.
 This often makes children excited to complete their work because they know there’s an award waiting.

 You will find that some of the top teachers in the eyes of students are those who often give out prizes and rewards.
 Why should homeschool be any different?
 Offering rewards for completing difficult assignments, for being ready to work on time each day, etc., are all great ways to keep your child engaged, learning, and having fun.
+You can cook them their favorite snack or let them watch some Star Trek Voyager episodes after everything is finished.

 Another great way to help your child balance school and fun is to play motivational music.
 In the school setting, there are plenty of teachers who incorporate music in a wide variety of lesson plans.
 While your child is working at home, you can use music to help motivate them to finish a task, to spark their creativity, or even to help them study.
 For instance, studies have shown that playing classical music for children can help stoke their cognitive abilities.
 So, if your child is having a stressful day or is having issues focusing, playing a little Bach in the background may be all it takes to get them back in the game.